 There are a few ways to monitor your kids on Facebook, but only two of them will allow you to know everything they are doing on the social network.
 The first way is to just log into into their Facebook using their username and password and snoop around.

 An easier and stealthier way of doing this is to download a phone monitoring app like Highster Mobile.
 This monitoring program doesn’t only allow you to view your child’s Facebook activity, but all of their cell phone activity including text messages, pictures, GPS location and more.
-You will be able to keep tabs on your teen without them ever even knowing.
+You will be able to keep tabs on your teen.